plaidfinch/ComonadSheet/Presentation/presentation.md

 Requires two constraints:

-- `Applicative f` means our outer comonad has to have both `(<*>)`{.haskell} and `pure`—somewhat acceptable.
+> - `Applicative f`: outer layer has to have `(<*>)`{.haskell} and `pure`—`pure` is a hard pill to swallow.
-    + But `pure` is a hard pill to swallow.
+> - `Traversable t`—that's a deal-breaker!

-- `Traversable t`—that's a deal-breaker!
+. . .

-    + Jaskelioff & Rypacek, MSFP 2012, "An Investigation of the Laws of Traversals": "We are not aware of any functor that is traversable and is not a finitary container."
+Jaskelioff & Rypacek, MSFP 2012, "An Investigation of the Laws of Traversals": "We are not aware of any functor that is traversable and is not a finitary container."

-    + Moreover, infinite streams are definitely not traversable.
+- Infinite streams are definitely not `Traversable`.

 # Type sleuth vs. the mysterious functor-swapper